workshops & events

 Workshops & Events

-Sunday morning online workshop on the Stages of Menopause (23rd May booking open) see details below.
+Sunday morning online workshop on the Stages of Menopause (new dates to be confirmed, expressions of interest welcome ) see more details below.

 Over the years we’ve had many different types of workshops.
 We have always been interested in giving everything a try from laughter yoga, Kundalini yoga and Chakra yoga, to big ball Pilates and Sound bath healing.
 But by far, our most popular workshops have been Restorative yoga, Yin yoga and Facia Flow Pilates.
 We run these workshops/classes, usually on Friday evenings.
 The perfect way to unwind at the end of a busy week!